Srikalahasteeswara temple: Religious importance

-The temple is revered as one of the Pancha Bhoota Stalam where the presiding deity is worshipped as Vayu linga (air).
+The temple is revered as one of the Pancha Bhoota Stalam where the presiding deity is worshipped as Vayu linga (the embodiment of air).

-This temple is considered "Kashi of the South".
+This temple is considered the "Kailash of the South".
 Saivaite saints of the first century sang about this temple.
 This is the only temple in India which remains open during Solar and lunar eclipses, while, all other temples are closed.
-This temple is famous for Rahu-Kethu pooja.
-It is believed that performing this pooja will ward the people from astrological effects of Rahu and Kethu.
+This temple is famous for the Rahu-Kethu pooja.
+It is believed that performing this pooja will ward the people from astrological effects of Rahu and Kethu, the demigods which cause eclipses.